aftershootco/AfterShoot/README.md

 # AfterShoot
 Your personal photographer is just a click away.
-AfterShoot is an AI powered camera that helps you take better pictures and manages your digital waste.
+AfterShoot is an AI powered camera that helps you take better pictures and manage your digital waste.

 The App comes in two parts :